rali-udem/jsRealB/Architecture/README.md

 ### Class structure

-Although Javascript is not a class-based object system, the structure of `jsRealB` can be understood as a small hierarchy of three classes shown below in which shared methods for both `Phrase` et `Terminal` objects are defined in `Constituent`.
+Although Javascript is not a class-based object system, the structure of `jsRealB` can be understood as a small hierarchy of four classes shown below in which shared methods for both `Phrase`, `Dependent` and `Terminal` objects are defined in `Constituent`.
 The user does not (in fact, cannot) call the following constructors.
 The user instead calls functions such as these ones, for a `Phrase` or a `Terminal` that return the value created by the constructor.
 A Terminal should be called with only one parameter, or none in the case of `DT`, a check for this is done at call time.

     function NP  (_){ return new Phrase(Array.from(arguments),"NP") }